jordanconklin/baddie_landing_page/README.md

-# BravoBall Landing Page
+# Baddie Landing Page

-A modern, responsive landing page for BravoBall - an AI-powered soccer training app.
+A modern, responsive landing page for Baddie - a smart styling and attractiveness rating app.

 ## Overview

-BravoBall's landing page showcases our core value proposition: delivering personalized soccer training sessions through AI technology.
+Baddie's landing page showcases our core value proposition: delivering personalized styling recommendations and attractiveness ratings.
 Built with React and TypeScript, the page features a clean, engaging design with smooth animations and a clear call-to-action.

 ## Key Features

 - Responsive design that works on all devices
-- Interactive Rive animation of BravoBall mascot
+- Interactive Rive animation
-- Clean, modern UI inspired by Duolingo's simplicity
+- Clean, modern UI with sophisticated color scheme
 - Optimized for conversion with clear CTAs
 - Smooth scroll animations and transitions